 /remove @[user] in the main text.
 Using the channel details side panel to remove the user may result in them not properly being removed, so be sure to use the slash command.

-- If the user you are trying to remove is a Halp Admin, you will first need to change their permission level to 'Agent' from the Settings > Admins & Agents page, then remove them from the Triage Channel
+- If the user you are trying to remove is a Halp Admin, you'll first need to change their permission level to agent from the Settings > Admins & Agents page, then remove them from the triage channel.

-- In order to fully remove an existing Agent, you must remove the user from every Triage Channel they are a member of in Slack
+- To fully remove an existing agent, you must remove the user from every triage channel they are a member of in Slack.

-- After the Agent has been removed from the Triage Channel, reload the Settings > Admins & Agents page to confirm they are no longer listed as an Agent
+- After the agent has been removed from the triage channel, refresh the Settings > Admins & Agents page to confirm they are no longer listed as an agent.

 You can customize the Assist bot name and messaging that requesters get from the bot.
-More on bot customization in How to Customize your Slack Bot
+Learn more about bot customization.

-To turn off DM notifications from the Assist Slack bot when a ticket is updated, set this to "Only send ticket notifications to contributors that haven't participated on the ticket thread in Slack."
-This will prevent double notifications in slack from the Assist Slack bot and the thread notification.
+- When set to "Only send ticket notifications to contributors that haven't participated on the ticket thread in Slack," users will only get direct message notifications from Assist if they haven't commented in the ticket thread yet.
+This will prevent double notifications in Slack from the Assist Slack bot and the thread notification for active ticket participants

-Who can create tickets from reactions (like using the 🎫 emoji)?
+Who can create tickets from reactions (using the 🎫 emoji)?

 You can control if only agents and admins can create tickets from emoji reactions (or reactjis) or if all users can.
 Do you want to review messages before a ticket is created?
-Maybe Steve in Marketing is a huge fan of using that emoji and you'd rather not get tickets about their weekend plans to see the local sports team?
-You can prevent end-users from creating tickets using emoji reactions, while still allowing admins and agents to make them.
+If so, you can prevent requesters from creating tickets using emoji reactions, while still allowing admins and agents to make them.